Deligne-Lusztig duality on the stack of local systems

 To show this, follow the argument of \cite{ker-adj} and invoke \cite[Corollary 1.4.2]{antitemp} when proving that $\omega_{\Gr_G}$ is infinitely connective. \end{rem}

 \begin{lem} The essential image of $\TBunG$ equals $\Dmod(\Bun_G)^\stargen$. \end{lem}

 \begin{proof} Any object of $\Dmod(\Bun_G)$ is a colimit of $!$-extensions from cotruncative (hence miraculous) open substacks: \eqref{eqn:TBunG on !-ext} then shows that the essential image is contained in $\Dmod(\Bun_G)^\stargen$.
 By the same formula, any $*$-extension belongs to the essential image of $\TBunG$.
 It remains to show that such essential image is closed under colimits.
-In other words, we need to show that, for any index $\infty$-category $\I$ and any functor $i \squigto (j_{U_i})_*(\F_i)$, there exists an object $\F$ such that $\TBunG(\F) \simeq \colim_i (j_{U_i})_*(\F_i)$.
-Without loss of generality, we can assume that each $U_i$ is cotruncative.
-Then the assertion follows from the fully faithfulness of $\TBunG$ on compact objects. \end{proof}
+In other words, we need to show that, for any index $\infty$-category $\I$ and any functor